 The Canada Emergency Wage Subsidy (CEWS), provides a percentage of employees pay for employers who experience any drop in revenue.
 To learn more about eligibility and to apply for CEWS click here.

 You can also apply for a loan of up to $40,000 from the Canada Emergency Business Account (CEBA).
 For more information, visit the CEBA website.

-For assistance with rent for small businesses, you can apply for the Canada Emergency Commercial Rent Assistance (CECRA).
-Information on how to apply will be released soon, so we recommend monitoring this page from the Canada Mortgage and Housing Corporation and reaching out to your landlords.
+For assistance with rent for small businesses, you can apply for the Canada Emergency Rent Subsidy (CERS).
+Information on how to apply can be found here.

 If you are a non-profit organization that delivers essential services to those in need, you may be eligible for the Emergency Community Support Fund.
 For more information, visit this page from the Government of Canada.